-If your benefits period if coming to an end, you may have asked “What can I do to extend unemployment benefits in Mississippi?”
-Beneficiaries who need to know how to get an unemployment extension should understand the conditions under which extensions are granted.
+You may have asked yourself “What can I do to extend unemployment benefits in Mississippi?” if your benefits period is coming to an end.
 As a general rule, federal unemployment extension programs are only available during periods of high unemployment.

 Mississippi Unemployment Resources

 Recipients of unemployment aid asking “How can I extend unemployment in MS?” should note that you cannot file for unemployment extensions of their own volition.
 An unemployment benefits extension can only apply to eligible applicants when MS is experiencing very high rates of unemployment.
-It is only during these times that the state/federal government will activate these extended benefit programs, and they will actually mail out notifications to the eligible candidates who will receive extended benefits.
+It is only during these times that the state/federal government will activate these extended benefits programs, and they will actually mail out notifications to the eligible candidates who will receive extended benefits.

 In addition to keeping weekly job-seeking activities, unemployment claim beneficiaries are urged to keep a detailed log of the benefits received up to date.
 If you are unsure about whether you might be eligible for an unemployment compensation extension, you can always contact your unemployment counselor to check on whether extended benefits are available.

-Another unemployment extension program is known the Federal-State Extended Duration (FED-ED), also called Extended Benefits (EB).
+Another unemployment extension program is known as the Federal-State Extended Duration (FED-ED), also called Extended Benefits (EB).
 This program was developed as a more permanent solution to unemployment insurance recipients running out of benefits in times of high unemployment rates and poor economic standing nationwide.
 You can only qualify for EB unemployment benefits extension if you have exhausted all of your regular unemployment benefits.

 If you qualify for an EB unemployment extension, you will receive additional benefits in the amount of 20 weeks or 80 percent of the maximum benefit amount on the original unemployment claim, whichever amount is less.